- Shop Online

 Suzanne Folds McCullagh, "‘A Lasting Monument’: The Regenstein Collection at The Art Institute of Chicago,” The Art Institute of Chicago Museum Studies 26, 1 (2000), p.
 12.

 Private collection, England [McCullagh and Giles 1997].
-British Rail Pension Fund; sold by Lexbourne Limited, London, to the Art Institute, 1989.
+British Rail Pension Fund; sold by Lexbourne Ltd., London, to the Art Institute of Chicago, 1989.